 Her father owned a pharmacy while her mother was a stay-at-home mum.
 Joyce was the eldest of three children.
 One of her passions, as well as being on The Power Hour was quilting, a talent and pleasure inherited from her mother.
 Read More

 A novel immunotherapy drug is credited for successfully treating former President Jimmy Carter’s advanced melanoma.
 Instead of killing cancer cells, these drugs boost the patient’s immune system, which does the job instead.

 Immunotherapy is cutting-edge cancer treatment, but the idea dates back more than 100 years, to a young surgeon who was willing to think outside the box.

 His name was William Coley, and in the late summer of 1890 he was getting ready to examine a new patient at his practice in New York City.
-What he didn’t know was that the young woman waiting to see him would change his life and the future of cancer research.

 There is a compelling amount of scientific research showing that over-vaccinating especially the elderly and infants is destructive to the brain due to overstimulating the immune system and also due to vaccine ingredients which aggravate the immune system.